AdamLearns/JumpRoyale/README.md

 - `u a`: jump up again
 - `u bbbb`: jump up again

+Jumping in the same direction also works with garbage letters:

+- `l 5`
+- `l 5 aaaa`
+- `l 5 bbb`

+Additionally, you can alternate between `l` and `r` commands to jump up in place, avoiding twitch duplicate message restriction.
+Jumping left or right with no angle specified allows you to jump up.

+> [!tip]
+> If you are using 7TV chat extension, it has its own duplicate message block prevention, so no additional garbage in the chat message is needed

 ---

 ## Customizing your character

-`char <choice>` - change your character graphic.
+Sending `char <choice>` in the chat allows you to change your character graphic.
 This is only for cosmetics and will be saved between the sessions.

 > [!Note]
 > Character customization is not saved during the Result Screen